Job-related stress is a funny, complicated thing.

 Stop trying to do everything at once.

-Employers have long feared employees exploiting work-from-home scenarios by not working hard, by dialing it in.
+Employers have long feared employees exploiting work-from-home scenarios by not working hard, by dialling it in.

 They fear employees thinking, “No one is watching!
 I can shove Cheetos down my gullet and watch Netflix all day long.
 Yee Haw!”